-Sarah converted to Mormonism.
+Sarah Peak was born in 1811 in England.
+Sarah married William Noon in 1829.
+William accompanied Sarah and their two daughters to Nauvoo when Sarah converted to Mormonism.
 After arriving in Nauvoo on July 1, 1841, Sarah parted from William because of his "drunken and dissolute habits," according to Helen Mar Kimball.
 9